vespa-engine/blog/_posts/2023-07-03-announcing-maximum-inner-product-search.md

 With Vespa, we cannot make these assumptions, as we allow our users to start with an empty index and feed in data - often generated in real-time - so no such a priori knowledge is available.

-Therefore Vespa will build the HNSW index incrementally and keep track of the maximal vector norm seen so far.
+Therefore, Vespa will build the HNSW index incrementally and keep track of the maximal vector norm seen so far.
 The extra dimension will be computed on demand to allow this value to change as more data is seen.
 In practice, even with a large variation, a good approximation is reached very soon, and the graph will adapt to the parameter change as it grows.